Chart Color Schemes

 Residential development activity is lower than average in Pyrmont according to AreaSearch's national comparison of local real estate markets

 Pyrmont has recorded just one dwelling approval in the past five years.
 This indicates a mature suburb with limited land available for new construction.
-For buyers, this scarcity of new housing stock typically supports property values and may mean competition is primarily among existing homes.
+Buyers may face competition primarily among existing homes due to the scarcity of new housing stock, which typically supports property values.

-Compared to Greater Sydney, Pyrmont has significantly less development activity, which usually reinforces demand and pricing for existing properties.
-Nationally, development activity is also lower, reflecting market maturity and possible development constraints.
+Compared to Greater Sydney and nationally, Pyrmont has significantly less development activity, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development